 Also, one’s ability to shift between multiple areas of thought, like discussing one legal matter and then quickly shifting to another, becomes more difficult.
 One can still practice with competence in light of these changes, but it requires adaptations.
 Adaptations may include increased office support, delegating work load, cutting back or allowing oneself more time to handle specific tasks.

-AARP has a Brain Health and Longevity section.
+For more information, AARP has a Brain Health and Longevity section.